matthewfranglen/feature-to-production-presentation/NOTES.md

 The way that you run a project has a big impact on the quality and speed of delivery.
 It's really good to actively review and alter how you run a project.
 Doing a retrospective after completing something is really valuable as it gives a chance to review how all parts of the project worked.

+### Brandwatch

+[Contact Slide]

+Brandwatch is a great place to work.
+Looking for good programmers right now.